aileot/nvim-laurel/doc/macros.md

 It is kv-table `{}` option for the api functions, `vim.api.nvim_foo`.
 Unless otherwise noted, this option has the following features:

-- It is omittable.
 - It only accepts the same key/value described in `api.txt`.
+- Its values have the highest priority over those set in the other arguments if conflicted.

 ### extra-opts

-Some macros accept an optional argument `extra-opts`.
+An alternative form for `api-opts`.
 Unless otherwise noted, this option has the following features:

-- It is omittable.
+- It is bare-sequence `[]`, but is interpreted as if kv-table `{}` in the following manner:
-- It is only intended as shorthand; for complicated usage, use `api-opts` instead, or use them together.
-  - Values in `api-opts` has priority over those in `extra-opts` when they are conflicted.
+  - Items for keys **must** be bare-strings; items for values can be of any type.
-- It must be a bare-sequence `[]`, but interpreted as if kv-table `{}`.
-Boolean key/value for `api-opts` is set to `true` by key itself; the other keys expects the next values as their values respectively.
+  - Boolean key/value for `api-opts` is set to `true` by key itself; the other keys expects the next items as their values respectively.
-  - To set `false` to key, set it in `api-opts` instead.
+  - To set `false` to boolean key/value, set it in `api-opts` instead.
-  - Items for keys must be bare-strings, for values can be any.
-- It can be set just before `rhs` as if to modify the attribute of `rhs`, though, in Vim script, the equivalent options are to be set just after Ex command to modify that of Ex command.
-This change makes it easier to insert those options later by `A`, `I`, `o`, or `O`.
+- It is intended as shorthand; for complicated usage, use `api-opts` instead or use them together.
+- It could accept some additional keys which are unavailable in `api-opts`.

 ### ex-{name}